qmk/qmk_firmware/docs/feature_eeprom.md

   return state;
 }
 ```
 This will cause the RGB underglow to be changed ONLY if the value was enabled.
-Now to configure this value, create a new keycode for `process_record_user` called `RGB_LYR`.
-Additionally, we want to make sure that if you use the normal RGB codes, that it turns off  Using the example above, make it look this:
+To configure this value, create a new keycode for `process_record_user` called `RGB_LYR`.
+Additionally, we want to make sure that if you use the normal RGB codes, it turns off.
+Using the example above:
 ```c

 bool process_record_user(uint16_t keycode, keyrecord_t *record) {